After Jesus said this, he looked toward heaven and prayed:

 Father, the hour has come.
 Glorify your Son, that your Son may glorify you.
 The hour has come refers to the last temptation and the coming resurrection.
 Jesus and God are one but from being born on earth there is a change.
 To glorify means to make divine; and the whole arch of Jesus life is to make His natural human body divine.
 In the process of doing this He would ‘renew all things’.
 His soul is divine, and his body is natural.
 The rigorous process of the glorification is to make His natural body divine, and take it up into heaven.
 The resurrection is the transformation of his body from being natural to spiritual so it enters the spiritual world in the highest and the innermost.
 He prays to accomplish these things.

 ‘On earth’ has two important meanings.
 One is that it refers to the natural world of earth.
 That sounds simple enough but there is a great distinction to make that is very enlightening about the phrase ‘Glory on earth’.
-As Jehovah from the beginning God was always the highest and in the celestial and spiritual realms, but being born on earth and resurrecting He entered the natural realm also.
-Now by being in ‘the whole’, that is the union of the celestial, spiritual and the natural, the light available to man became exponentially brighter!
-Only when He was born on earth did He add the natural in so doing increased His power, presence, love and wisdom immensely.
+As Jehovah from the beginning God was always the highest and in the celestial and spiritual realms, but being born on earth and resurrecting He entered the natural realm also for the first time.
+Now by being in ‘the whole’, that is the union of the celestial, spiritual and the natural, He made the light available to man exponentially brighter!
+Only when He was born on earth did He add the natural to Himself, and in so doing increased His power, presence, love.
+From this union He achieved flows the source of life, love and wisdom.
 This is what is meant by I am the Alpha and Omega, and the statement ‘I draw all things unto me’.
 It is also why the Holy Spirit comes into being after the resurrection.
 The Holy Spirit is Jesus; it is His presence in increased and direct relationship to all things.

 The second thing is that in the internal sense ‘earth’ means the church of man on earth.
 While on earth Jesus started the new church.
 The old church had become completely external, bereft of genuine charity.
 There must be a genuine church at all times on earth for humanity to exist, so Jesus was born to do this.
 While on earth He taught people how to love again, He gave us the One to truly worship, He taught us how to know God, and He established an internal church on earth.
 He prayed for the ability to accomplish this.